 Select a product (service) category(s) and research it thoroughly.
 Study everything about the category; history, existing products, experience, benefits, culture, production, distribution, grades, pricing, audiences, and so on.
 Break research down to datas and visualize them as charts and diagrams.
-Create a new concept for a product and materialize it as a new brand.
+Create a new concept for a product (service) and materialize it as a new brand.

 Step 1: Debriefing